vaitz/Soccer/README.md

 3. Data Access- incharge of the access to the database and contains the entities.

 ## Use Cases
-The use cases we implement:
+The usecases we implement:
 * Referee Register
 * Add Referee To Season
+* Referees Schedule
 * Matches Scheduling
-* Referees Schedule
 * Reschedule Match
 * Login Procedure